Tregaron Turfs F.C.: History

-An earlier Tregaron club had won the 1955–56 Aberystwyth League and 1958–59 Cardiganshire League titles.
+Tregaron appeared in the 1947–48 Welsh Cup.
+They won the 1955–56 Aberystwyth League and 1958–59 Cardiganshire League titles.

 The current Tregaron Turfs club was founded in 1971.

 The club played in the Aberystwyth League before the 2010–11 season when they joined the newly created Mid Wales Football League Division Two.
 They only stayed in the league for two seasons.